cileene/IKDU_Medialogy_Poster/README.md

  The poster is designed to be printed in A0 format.
 Scanning the QR code on the physical poster takes you to the webbuild of this project.

+ NB: The physics sim is non-deterministic...
+So if the last composition looks off, well just try again! (bug/feature??)

 ## Inspiration / Keywords

 - Rube Goldberg